paulbrodner/paulbrodner.github.io/_posts/2017-12-13-defining-my-blog-with-github-pages.md

  {% include idea.html content="Try to close issues directly from commit messages, using <a href='https://help.github.com/articles/closing-issues-using-keywords/'>keyworkds</a>" %}

-All issues have assigned a [label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) to them I can easily filter and sort-out what I want.
+All issues have assigned a [label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) to them so I can easily filter and sort-out what I want.

 ### c) Implementation